cartesi/docs/cartesi-rollups/development/assets-handling.md

 ## Withdrawals

-Before you make a withdrawal request to your dApp, the first thing to do is call a function in the `dAppAddressRelay` contract that allows you to inform the off-chain machine of the address of the dApp contract in a trustless and permissionless way.
+Before you make a withdrawal request to your dApp, the first thing to do is call a function in the [`DAppAddressRelay`](../api/json-rpc/relays/DAppAddressRelay.md) contract that allows you to inform the off-chain machine of the address of the dApp contract in a trustless and permissionless way.

 Without relaying the address of your dApp, the withdrawal request will fail, and a voucher creation will fail.